madhank93/learn-k8s-ckad/README.md

   selector:
     app: MyApp
   ports:
-      # By default and for convenience, the `targetPort` is set to the same value as the `port` field.
-    - port: 80
+    - port: 80 # the port where service is running
-      targetPort: 80
-      # Optional field
+      targetPort: 80 # port on the pod where actual web-serer is running
+      # Optional field.
+You can specify your own nodePort value in the 30000--32767 range.
       # By default and for convenience, the Kubernetes control plane will allocate a port from a range (default: 30000-32767)
       nodePort: 30007
 ```